Books BOOKS

 Please leave your message below.
 I'll reply personally.

-If you're finished with Invasion and want more, please ask to be notified when Book 2, Look 'N Up Liberation is finished (should be summer of 2024).
+If you're finished with Invasion and want more, please ask to be notified when Book 2, Look 'N Up Liberation is finished.
 I'll send you a free preview pdf. of your choice: Ask for TAMAYA, TRILLELLA or AKIRA, and find out how they're doing.

 I’ll put you on my mailing list, but promise not to bombard you with newsletters.